NithiumDevelopment/OrionLib/README.md

 To set current variable class to database.

 > [!NOTE]
-> Class must have getter method.
+> ObjectUpdater still on development

 ```java
 // ..